MoralisWeb3/MoralisDocumentation/moralis-dapp/web3-api/token.md

 ## getNFTMetadata

-Returns the contract level metadata (name, symbol, base token uri) for the given contract (asynchronous).
+Returns the contract level metadata (name, symbol, ...) for the given contract (asynchronous).

 #### Options: